k-box/k-box/docs/user/en/private.md

 # Private

 Your private files.
-Can be seen by administrator.
+Can be seen by K-Box administrator.

 ![private section](./img/private.png)